 \section{Introduction}

-Studies done over the decades have highlighted the strengths and importance of using the path-integral formalism to investigate quantum systems, specially in field theories.
-Being a Lagrangian based formalism, it is not only manifestly covariant but also is more convenient in dealing with symmetries.
-However, path-integral usually is mathematically ill-defined due to a variety of reasons: singularities, regularization, renormalizability, measure and choice of contour of integration.
-Path-integral of gauge-invariant theories need further treatment of gauge-fixing and corresponding Faddeev-Popov ghosts.
-Lorentzian path-integrals being highly oscillatory, are not absolutely convergent.
-By going from real-time to imaginary time, one converts the original flat spacetime Lorentzian path-integral to an Euclidean one, which is convergent (Wick rotation).
+Studies over the decades have highlighted the strengths and importance of using the path integral formalism to investigate quantum systems, especially in field theories.
+Being a Lagrangian-based formalism, it is not only manifestly covariant but also more convenient in dealing with symmetries.
+However, path integral is usually mathematically ill defined due to a variety of reasons: singularities, regularization, renormalizability, measure and choice of contour of integration.
+The path integral of gauge-invariant theories needs further treatment of gauge fixing and corresponding Faddeev-Popov ghosts.
+Lorentzian path integrals, being highly oscillatory, are not absolutely convergent.
+By going from real-time to imaginary time, one converts the original flat spacetime Lorentzian path integral to a Euclidean one, which is convergent (Wick rotation).
 This can be achieved in standard flat spacetime quantum field theories (QFTs).